 Growth equity investment structure

 Most growth equity firms do not hold a majority stake in portfolio companies.
-This means that the investor has less control over the operational and strategic direction of the company.
-The following three components are crucial for investors to ensure successful investment outcomes.
+This means that the growth equity investor has less control over the operational and strategic direction of the company.
+The following three components are crucial for growth equity investors to ensure successful investment outcomes.

 Partnerships in growth equity